nanocosmos/docs/docs/cloud/troubleshooting.md

 `OS version` - OS version.\
 `Browser` - web browser used.\
 `Browser version` - browser version.

+&#9401;
+This tab shows which group of meta-data information is being shown at the moment and how many groups are available.

+&#9402; &#9403;
+This area allows changing between different groups of meta-data information for viewing.

+&#9404;
+This time slider can be used to define the time interval, allowing to zoom into streams with a longer duration or to focus on specific parts of the stream.

+&#9405;
+`Synchronize ingest` gives the ability to synchronize the current selected playout with the corresponding ingest data group that provided the playout.
+In this selection, the playout data group is shown on the left side while the ingest data group is shown on the right side.
+This is same as selecting the ***End to End*** data group.

 > **Note**, if an user reloads the page of a stream, it will be accounted as a new playout.